Laurelhighland English Rose,

 For more information about our breeding stock, see Our Fell Ponies or Our Friesians.

-Most of our foals are reserved before birth if not before conception!
+Most of our foals sell before birth if not before conception!

 Inglegarth Radiant X Waverhead Model IV